 Asthma results from bronchospasm, the temporary, reversible narrowing of the medium-sized tubes that carry air into the lungs.
 In most cases, that air makes a whistling or wheezing sound as it moves through narrowed passages.
 Excessive mucus production, shortness of breath, and cough are the other classic symptoms of asthma.
 But in cough-variant asthma, coughing is the only symptom.
 It sounds exotic, but it's far from rare.
 In fact, asthma accounts for about one-quarter of all chronic coughs.

-In most cases, cough-variant asthma produces a dry cough that occurs around the clock but may begin at night.
+In most cases, cough-variant asthma produces a persistent, dry cough that occurs around the clock but may begin at night.
 Exposure to allergens, dust, or cold air often triggers coughing, as does exercise.